Neighbors (2014 film): Production

 Seth Rogen and Zac Efron became attached to the film before it was pitched to studios.
 Universal and New Line Cinema put in bids for the film, with Universal eventually securing the rights of the then-untitled project in July 2011, which was written by Andrew J. Cohen and Brendan O'Brien.
 The script was written shortly after.
 It was inspired by Cohen and O'Brien's fear of adulthood.
 In May 2012, Nicholas Stoller was in talks to direct the film.
-The story was originally about Rogen's character and students in a frat but as it was too similar to Old School, Stoller changed the script so that it would focus on Rogen's character and his wife against the frat students.
+The story was originally about Rogen's character and students in a frat, but as it was too similar to Old School, Stoller changed the script so that it would focus on Rogen's character and his wife against the frat students.
 Producer Evan Goldberg said: "The initial idea was frat war with Zac Efron.
 Maybe Seth, but definitely Zac Efron."
 Byrne's role grew from a footnote relegated to the responsibilities of adulthood to a full-on partner-in-crime.
 Cohen also said: "Initially, our biggest problem with the script was that it was too repetitious, and amping up Kelly’s involvement and bringing her into the war broke everything wide open."
 Rogen welcomed the change, "to me that made it even better because it became less about me and some guys fucking with a frat.
 It was much more about me and my wife, which was way more interesting."
-The cast and crew had two weeks of rehearsals during which they practised improvisation.
+The cast and crew had two weeks of rehearsals during which they practiced improvisation.

 Principal photography began in April 2013 and was completed by the end of May 2013 in Los Angeles, United States.
 Filming lasted 38 days.
 The two houses used in the film are situated in the West Adams District of Los Angeles.

 Cameras and iPhones were distributed to extras, partygoers, and cast members for additional first-person perspective.
 On August 26, 2013, the film's original title Townies was changed to Neighbors.
-The film was released as Bad Neighbours outside of the U.S., to prevent confusion with the similarly titled Australian soap opera.
+The film was released as Bad Neighbours outside of the United States, to prevent confusion with the similarly titled Australian soap opera.
+Compared with other English-speaking countries, the Australian soap was not widely known in the United States at the time the movie was released.

 A "work-in-progress" cut of the film was screened on March 8, 2014, at The Paramount Theatre in Austin, Texas during South by Southwest.